GlobeletJS/tile-frame/README.md

 ## tile-frame API
 Initialization returns an object with the following properties and methods:
 - Properties exposing status or data
+  - canvas: A back-link to the canvas on which the map is rendered
   - loaded(): Returns the loading status (between 0 and 1) of the tiles in the grid.
 If some of the tiles on the map are drawn with a stretched parent tile, those tiles are not counted as done.